 Old Town Benidorm is a beautiful spot for a family walk, equipped with play parks and plenty of shops – some of which are packed full of toys.
 During the evenings here it has a real traditional Spanish feel to it.

-They are bars that can get quite rowdy but that is the same at any holiday resorts.
+It’s true, there are some loud bars once the evening moves on but that is the same at any holiday resorts.
 Most pubs are child-friendly and if you are looking for somewhere to wear the kids out before bedtime take them to Panchos on the main strip, they have a mini-disco hosted for an hour every night for the kids to enjoy, children entertainment and food.

 Myth – The only activity you can do is lay on the beach